Skip to content

 • Unlimited cover – all your contents are covered without limit, but there may be limits for individual items.

-How does contents insurance pay out?
+How does house contents insurance pay out?

-• Current value – also known as indemnity-only cover.
+Also known as indemnity-only cover.
 When you make a claim, you’ll be paid what the item is worth now, not its original price.
 This might not be enough to replace the item with a brand-new one.

-• New for old – many contents policies now work on this basis.
+Many contents policies now work on this basis.
 If you make a claim, the provider will work out how much it costs to replace the item with a brand-new one.

-There may be a compulsory excess, which is decided by the insurance provider, and a voluntary excess, an amount you choose to pay towards a claim.
+• A voluntary excess, which is an amount you choose to pay towards a claim.

 For example, if the compulsory excess is £100 and your voluntary excess is £200, you won’t be covered for the first £300 of any claim.
 You need to be able to afford the excess if you make a claim.